Talking about Suicide with Children

 Masking the Pain

 I had a few patients who described the loneliness they felt despite having friends and loved ones around.
-They smile for everyone and they seemed like the perfect students.
-They had no idea how to talk about their hurt with others.
-They would cry in my office and describe how overwhelming it was trying to be perfect and be the happy friend.
+They smile for everyone and seem like the perfect students.
+It’s difficult for them to talk about their hurt with others.
+Tears in my office are shed as they describe how overwhelming it was trying to be perfect and be the happy friend.
 Their masks fool everyone.
 One patient seemed to cry uncontrollably at times but admitted that crying and “letting it out” helped.
-They have thought about suicide because they felt so tired pretending to be happy and so overwhelmed with trying to meet the expectations of others.
+Thoughts of suicide emerge because they felt so tired pretending to be happy and so overwhelmed with trying to meet the expectations of others.
 I wrote a post recently about grades and self-esteem (here) and the pressure some children put on themselves.

 I know I’ve put pressure on my children as well (BE GONE TIGER MOM!!!! 🤜🏼🦁 – note: in no way do I condone abuse of animals); I’m so guilty of it.
 Knowing this, I have to remind myself to back-off, check in with my keiki (children) and see how they are doing.
 I freqeuntly ask myself: Am I asking too much?
 Does my child have the emotional resources and support to keep going?
 Are they feeling pressured?
 Do they know they can come to me at any time?